sen-h/VidOS/release_paperwork/README.md

 selects videos in WEBM format (VP8 or VP9 video and Opus audio in an mp4, webm or matroska container)

+## `-r` *remove external codecs*
+removes/disables OpenH264 and fdk-aac codecs, this is required for licencing reasons.

-# Licenses
+# Licences

-The buildroot configs, configuration scripts and other config files belonging to the VidOS project are 0BSD licensed.
+The various scripts, buildroot configs, configuration scripts and other config files belonging to the VidOS project are 0BSD licenced.
-The compiled output of these however (which constitutes this release) is a linux distribution comprised of many packages with their own licenses.
+The compiled output of these however (which constitutes this release) is a linux distribution comprised of many packages with their own licences.
-These are contained in the license.tar.gz archive.
-The full source and licenses of all packages used by buildroot are contained in legal.tar.gz archive.
+These are contained in the legal.tar.gz archive for the given release at https://github.com/sen-h/VidOS/releases